Banani-Rath/azure-devops-server-docs-pr/docs/server/troubleshooting/collection-upgrade-failure.md

 ms.date: 11/08/2017
 ---

-# Handling team project collection upgrade failures
+# Handling project collection upgrade failures

 **TFS 2018** | **TFS 2017** | **TFS 2015**

-When one or more of your team project collections has an upgrade failure, you'll want to:
+When one or more of your project collections has an upgrade failure, you'll want to:

 1. Resolve the issue.
-2. Re-run the upgrade job for the team project collection.
+2. Re-run the upgrade job for the project collection.

 ## Resolve the issue